stw32/PulseWaveform/README.md

      - (iii) O: The first value of the waveform, as defined during beat segmentation.
 In case of error during beat segmentation, a check for inflection points preceding w of lower amplitude is performed.
 O is reassigned if one is present.
      - (iv) S: The maximum of the waveform is taken as S. In the case of a maximum that does not correspond to S (i.e. due to reflectance wave augmentation in late systole), the timing from w to the maximum is calculated.
 If the timing exceeds an empirical threshold, S is instead defined as the point occurring a set time after w.

-  - Feature Extraction: Once OSND points have been identified, morphological features derived from them can be extracted.
+  - Feature Extraction: Once OSND points have been identified, morphological features derived from them can be extracted using `feature_extract`.
 Table 1 outlines these, as well as additional features that are not solely calculated from fiducial points.
 The list is not extensive but does offer a comprehensive view of waveform morphology sufficient to quantify morphological differences between groups.
 Since fiducial points are already identified at this stage, additional measures can be incorporated with relative ease.

 <img width="542" alt="Screenshot 2022-02-21 at 18 31 14" src="https://user-images.githubusercontent.com/63592847/155010028-ffaa21f3-cf31-4277-9063-5f7a10ec27b8.png">